: Community Water Center

 Just Comments

-By Project Well Posted on Tue 03 Apr 2012, almost 12 years ago
+By Project Well Posted on Tue 03 Apr 2012, over 12 years ago

 I agree with Rick’s comments.
 Thanks for dealing with such issues.
 I would like to share a few so that similar mistakes are not repeated elsewhere.